Nithin0001/Sorting-VIZ/README.md

 # Sorting-VIZ
-An sorting visualizer made in python & Tkinter, it is a GUI application that covers all the basic sorting algorithms.
+<b>An sorting visualizer made in python & Tkinter, it is a GUI application that covers all the basic sorting algorithms.

 <h1>python<br>
 Tkinter</h1>

-Algorithms
+<b>Algorithms

 Bubble Sort <br>
 Insertion Sort <br>